DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 who are foreign nationals living in the USA without permission.

-This is about 5% of all prisoners in the USA.
+This is about 5% of all prisoners in the United States

-And it is less than 1% of all foreign nationals settled in America
+and less than 1% of all foreign nationals settled in the USA

 the general population